johndatiles/gatsby-starter-lumen-johndatiles/content/posts/resolutions.md

 So I'm aiming to keep things simple: open a book, write a few sentences, get outside, sit at the piano.
 If these lead to longer sessions, great.
 If not, still great.
 I made an effort to commit to the habit.
 No strict goals like reading X amount of books this year or rigid routines like writing for 30 minutes at 6am each day.

-I'm reminded of a couple habit-building techniques from the book [Atomic Habits by James Clear] (https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292).
+I'm reminded of a couple habit-building techniques from the book [Atomic Habits by James Clear](https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292).
 Highly recommended.

 - Build identity-based habits: the goal is not necessarily to write a book but to become a person who writes every day.
 - The Two-Minute Rule: starting a habit should take less than two minutes to do.
 In my case, I can open a book each day and read for two minutes (likely leading to longer sessions).